spatie/laravel-data/README.md

 Lazy::whenLoaded('songs', fn() => SongData::collection($album->songs));
 ```

-Now the property will only be included when the songs relation is loaded on the model.
+Now the property will only be included when the song's relation is loaded on the model.

 #### Default included lazy properties